Part one: Lindow Man, the very Dark Ages and Mamucium

 But at this time Manchester, as with all Lancashire, suffered from its location, hemmed in by inhospitable marsh and bog to the south, isolated between the sea, the marshes of the Mersey and Irwell rivers and the hills of the Pennines.
 When the Domesday Book was compiled, after the Norman Conquest in 1066, Lancashire and Manchester warranted a mere one-and-a-half pages out of 1,700, and that as an appendix to Cheshire.

-In the next chapter we look at medieval Manchester.
+In the next chapter, we look at medieval Manchester.
 These histories are based on those in Jonathan Schofield’s Complete Guide to Manchester.
-The new 300 plus edition will be released in early December.